Gusb3ll/Holotranslator/README.md

 1. Clone this repo

-2. Create Python environment and install enverything in "requirements.txt"
+2. Create Python environment and install enverything in "requirements.txt" (For py audio, install it with included wheel)

 3. Install PyInstaller